franciscosanchezoliver/machine_learning_training/machine_learning_vault/supervised_learning_with_scikit-learn/02_Introduction_to_regression/02_Introduction_to_regression.md

 We can see that generally, as body mass increases, blood glucose levels also tend to increase.

-<h2>Fitting a regression model</h2>
+<h2 id="fitting_a_regression_model">Fitting a regression model</h2>

 Let's fit a regression model to our data.
-We're going to use a model called "linear regression", which fits a straight line to our data.
+We're going to use a __model called "linear regression", which fits a straight line to our data.__

 ```python
 from sklearn.linear_model import LinearRegression